-Bio-chemistry- the chemistry of life.
 Have you ever observed how the chemical reactions or the processes occur within the human body?
-How the metabolic activities takes place?
-Yes, you will get to know all these life processes through ‘Biochemistry.'
+How do metabolic activities take place?
+Yes, you will get to know all these life processes through ‘Biochemistry.’

 Branches of Biochemistry

-- Cell biology- Cell Biology deals with the structure and functions of cells in living organisms.
+Cell Biology deals with the structure and functions of cells in living organisms.
 It is also called as Cytology.
-Cell biology primarily focuses on to the study of cells of the eukaryotic organisms, and their signaling pathways, rather focussing on to prokaryotes- the topics that will be covered under microbiology.
+Cell biology primarily focuses on the study of cells of the eukaryotic organisms, and their signalling pathways, rather focussing on to prokaryotes- the topics that will be covered under microbiology.

-- Metabolism- Metabolism is one of the most important processes taking place in all the living things.
+Metabolism is one of the most important processes taking place in all the living things.
 It is nothing but the transformations or the series of activities that happens that when food is converted into energy in a human body.
-One of the examples for metabolism is the process of digestion.
+One of the examples of metabolism is the process of digestion.

 The other branches include Animal and Plant Biochemistry, Biotechnology, Molecular Chemistry, Genetic engineering, Endocrinology, Pharmaceuticals, Neurochemistry, Nutrition, Environmental, Photosynthesis, Toxicology, etc.